 News

-New Combined Therapy Shows Promise for Advanced Stomach Cancer Treatment | Nature Communication
+New Combined Therapy Shows Promise for Advanced Stomach Cancer Treatment | Nature Communications

-Nature+Comm+Screenshot.pngsource: Nature Communication
+Nature+Comm+Screenshot.pngsource: Nature Communications

 Recent clinical research suggested that Nivolumab and Anlotinib as new combination therapy have shown promising treatment results in advanced stomach and esophageal cancer.
 The research was conducted by Zhongshan Hospital, Fudan University, and BGI Genomics and published in Nature Communications Journal in October 2024.